-Kiran Millwood Hargrave on the true story of the Vardø witch trials
+Kiran Millwood Hargrave on the real women of the Vardø witch trials

-The Mercies author tells us about the horrifying true events that inspired her debut adult novel.
+The Mercies author tells us about the remarkable women and the horrifying true events that inspired her debut adult novel.

 In 1617 a terrifying storm devastated the male population of the Norwegian island of Vardø when a fleet of fishing boats was destroyed.
 The authorities were already suspicious of the remote communities of the region where Christians and the indigenous Sami population lived side by side and, after the storm, rumours of witchcraft soon spread.
 As fears became heightened, the first women were put on trial.